 Paracord has quickly become a go-to tool for many people who spend lots of time outdoors.
-One thing people that find themselves asking when they forget their hammock suspension at home is; will paracord hold a hammock?
+One thing people find themselves asking when they forget their hammock suspension at home is; will paracord hold a hammock?
 Well, I did some research and unfortunately, you may not like what I found.

-So enough stalling, can you use paracord to hold up your hammock?
+So enough stalling, can you use a paracord to hold up your hammock?
 No, not only is paracord a bad choice for holding up your hammock, it is also not recommended for any other part of your hammock set up and there are a few reasons why.

-When people are considering using paracord to hold up their hammock they are usually thinking about using it as part of the suspension to create an anchor point.
-There are a number of different reasons why paracord is a bad option for this.
+When people are considering using a paracord to hold up their hammock they are usually thinking about using it as part of the suspension to create an anchor point.
+There are a number of different reasons why a paracord is a bad option for this.

 Why Paracord is a Bad Choice:

 There are three obvious reasons why paracord is a bad choice when it comes to setting up your hammock; it’s too stretchy, it’s too thin and it’s bad for the trees.
 Let me explain each reason as to why these are bad qualities for any cord in a hammock setup.